-If your agency has entered into, or is considering entering into, an arrangement that appears to meet these criteria, please contact your accounting liaison.
+If your agency has entered into, or is considering entering into, an arrangement that appears to meet these criteria, please contact your accounting liaison at the Controller's Office.
 You may view or download the actual GASB 60 Statement at www.gasb.org.